alexfernandez/alexfernandez.github.io/2017/origins-language.md

 in this case yielding 468 possible words.

-The process of vowel acquisition may require larynx, ear and brain adaptations to generate, hear and process the new grammatical elements.
+The process of vowel acquisition may require larynx, ear and brain adaptations to generate, distinguish and process the new grammatical elements.
 The incorporation of vowels into consonantic languages may happen similarly to the [Indo-European ablaut](https://en.wikipedia.org/wiki/Indo-European_ablaut) or more generally as